mehrajhasan/cunybot/README.md

-# cunybot
+# CUNYbot

-this is a bot that i created to secure classes with limited seats for any CUNY
+This is a bot that I created to tackle the inconvenience of CUNY courses reaching capacity due to limited availability.